-Asset Class: Facilities

-Location: Main Street
+Asset Class: Location: Facilities Main Street

 Project Description: Problem: The City of Hartford manages a substantial Capital Improvement Program, composed of hundreds of projects and hundreds of millions of dollars.
-To manage a program of this size and scale effectively, City administration requires financial support for systems-based solutions that better organize workflows, track and store information, and ensure that departments can work and communicate cross-functionally.
+To manage a program of this size and scale effectively, City administration requires financial support for systemsbased solutions that better organize workflows, track and store information, and ensure that departments can work and communicate cross-functionally.
 This will include strengthening existing and developing/implementing new systems that will allow for interdepartmental communication through the management of budget, funding, scope, schedule, and more.
-This project will support both existing staff and new consulting services that will invest in and manage this new systems-based approach, allowing the team to deliver more projects with less inefficiencies in our workflows.
-This may include, but is not limited to, Capital Management Software, Program Management Information Systems (PMIS) to manage programs/projects, Facility and Asset Management Software (FMIS) to manage operations and maintenance of assets, and more.
+This project will support both existing staff and new consulting services that will invest in and manage this new systems-based approach, allowing the team to deliver more projects with fewer inefficiencies in our workflows.
+This may include, but is not limited to, Capital Management Software, Program Management Information Systems (PMIS) to manage operations and maintenance of assets, and more.

-FY2024 FY2025 FY2026 FY2027 FY2028 Total Recommen Projected Projected Projected Projected Five Year \$200,000 \$200,000 \$200,000 \$200,000 \$200,000 \$1,000,000
+FY2024 FY2025 FY2026 FY2027 FY2028 Total Adopted Projected Projected Projected Projected Five Year \$200,000 \$200,000 \$200,000 \$200,000 \$200,000 \$1,000,000